 - The poisoned candle trick shows up again in the Discworld novel Feet of Clay.

-- One of the James Bond books has a sealed room with a window air conditioner which runs backwards to suck the air out.
-This also appears in The Barsoom Project.
+- The Barsoom Project has a sealed room with a window air conditioner which runs backwards to suck the air out.

 - In Robert E. Howard's Conan the Barbarian story "Rogues in the House", a glass wall falls down in a room, and the dust of the gray lotus is used, which drives them murderously insane.